mkner/basic-pid/docs/examples.rst

 accurately handled by multiple interacting process control systems.
 One of the most fundamental is the wheel velocity controller.

-The following example of a wheel velocity controller is adapted from the working code set of an operational Autonomous Mobile Robotic system.

-The WheelVelocity class is derived from a base class that runs a handler function as a as a background I/O process.
+In this example, a WheelVelocity class is derived from a base class that runs a handler function as a as a background I/O process.
 This type of process has a buffer and buffering capabilities built in.
 It also calls the handler function at a time interval that can be set and changed.
 A WheelVelocity object is constructed with and contains